anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 An SDN-Overlay control interface (here denoted SDNo) is responsible for managing the Virtual Infrastructure Layer virtual switching and/or routing as well as its encapsulation and its mapping onto the Underlay Networks.

 In cases where the VNF/CNF bypasses the Virtual Infrastructure Layer virtual switching and its encapsulation, as described above, the HW Infrastructure Layer must perform the encapsulation and mapping onto the Underlay Networking to ensure the Underlay Networking separation.
-This should be a prioritized capability in the SDNu control interface since Anuket currently allow exemptions for bypassing the virtual switching (e.g. through SR-IOV).
+This should be a prioritized capability in the SDNu control interface since Anuket CNTT currently allow exemptions for bypassing the virtual switching (e.g. through SR-IOV).

 SDNo controllers can request Underlay Networking encapsulation and mapping to be done by signalling to an SDNu controller.
 There are however today no standardized way for this signalling and because of that there is a missing reference point and API description in this architecture.